aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

     *   Zoom and pan on charts to explore dense data.
     *   Click on data points to see details and multi-select for comparison.
 *   **Conversational AI Chat**: Engage in a dialogue with the AI.
 Ask for new analyses, inquire about data points, or request summaries.
 The AI maintains conversation context.
-*   **🤖 AI-Powered UI Interaction**: The assistant can directly interact with the UI to guide your analysis.
+*   **🤖 "Point and Talk" Interaction**: The AI can perform a sequence of actions to guide you, creating a more natural conversational flow.
+For example, it can first highlight a relevant chart and then follow up with a detailed text explanation in the chat, effectively 'pointing' at what it's discussing.
 It can:
     *   **Highlight Cards**: Asks the AI to "highlight the card showing sales by region" and it will scroll to it and add a visual highlight.
     *   **Change Visualizations**: Tell the AI to "change the monthly users chart to a line graph".
     *   **Show Raw Data**: Ask to "show me the data for the top products card".